Consensys/doc.goquorum/docs/Reference/API-Methods.md

 * `subOrgId`: *string* - sub-organization ID

-* `enodeId`: *string* - complete enode ID of the node linked to the sub-organization ID
+* `enodeId`: *string* - complete enode ID of the node linked to the sub-organization ID; if left as an empty string, inherits the enode ID from the parent organization.

 #### Returns